wp-plugins/reveal-page-templates/README.txt

 Reveal Page Templates home page - http://www.studiograsshopper.ch/reveal-page-templates/ FAQ - http://www.studiograsshopper.ch/reveal-page-templates/faq/

-If, having referred to the above resources, you still need assistance, visit the support page at http://www.studiograsshopper.ch/forum/.
+If, having referred to the above resources, you still need assistance, you can post a question on the [plugin's WordPress.org Support Forum](http://wordpress.org/support/plugin/reveal-page-templates).
 Support is provided in my free time but every effort will be made to respond to support queries as quickly as possible.
-I do not have time to monitor the wordpress.org forums, therefore please post any questions on my site's forum.

 Thanks for downloading the plugin.
 Enjoy!

 If you have found the plugin useful, please consider a Donation to help me continue to invest the time and effort in maintaining and improving this plugin.
 Thank you!

-If you find any bugs, or have suggestions for future features, please leave a message on the [Support Forum](http://www.studiograsshopper.ch/forum/).
+If you find any bugs, or have suggestions for future features, please leave a message on the [plugin's WordPress.org Support Forum](http://wordpress.org/support/plugin/reveal-page-templates).